abhik/pebl/docs/src/paramref.rst

 .. confparam:: result.format

-	Format of the result file.
-	default=pickle
+	The format for the pebl result file (pickle or html). default=pickle

 .. confparam:: result.numnetworks

 	Number of top-scoring networks to save.
 Specify 0 to indicate that all scored networks should be saved.
 	default=1000

 simanneal